TobiasPSP/doneland_sources/components/power/bms/README.md

 ## Overview

 Modern *lithium ion*, *lithium polymer*, and *LiFePo4* rechargable batteries store huge amounts of energy.

-Even small batteries can wreck havoc when the battery is short ciruited, and while these batteries are a solid source of portable power, they can be damaged and destroyed by wrong *charging* and *discharging*.
+Even small batteries can wreck havoc when the battery is short ciruited and catch fire, and while these batteries are a solid source of portable power, they can be damaged and destroyed by wrong *charging* and *discharging*.

 *Battery Management Systems* are electronic circuits designed to provide the necessary protection.
 Most high-quality batteries come with a *BMS* built-in.
 They are then labelled *protected*.